jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 3. [W3's CSP](http://www.w3.org/TR/CSP2/) (Content Security Policy Level 2) is a whitelist system that is implemented webpage by webpage.
 It is required as of *Cordova Tools 5.0.0*.
 It has sixteen (16) parts.
 4. [Apple's ATS](https://web.archive.org/web/20150905111538/https://developer.apple.com/library/prerelease/ios/technotes/App-Transport-Security-Technote/) (App Transport Security)  is a whitelist system exclusive to iOS.
 It required as of *iOS9*.
 It is implement in the `Info.plist`

-Before any of this was implemented, all the members of the various team shared the same [fever dream](https://answers.yahoo.com/question/index?qid=20080201212121AA2xedD).
-As a result, today we have the various systems to deal with.

-The resulting documentations is a two-plus (2+) week effort to find all the various pieces.
-There were a <a href=#annoyances>number of annoyance</a> that extened the process.

 To walk throught the various pieces would be tedious.
 Not that that does not need to be done.
-However, let's cut to the chase and get back to the original goal &ndash; "one blog post."
-As such, *the code that follow* ***turns off*** *the entire whitelist system*.
+However, let's cut to the chase and get back to the original goal &ndash; "a one blog post."
+As such, *the code that follow* ***turns off ALL the whitelist systems***.
 It is up to you to secure your App.
 If you don't, then you probably don't know that the [Night of the Living Dead](https://en.wikipedia.org/wiki/Living_Dead) has three parts.

+Before any of this was implemented, all the members of the various team shared the same [fever dream](https://answers.yahoo.com/question/index?qid=20080201212121AA2xedD).
+As a result, today we have the various systems to deal with.

+The resulting blog post and reference pages is a two-plus (2+) week effort.
+There were a <a href=#annoyances>number of annoyance</a> that extened the process.

 <a name=annoyances>